NYPL-Simplified/web-reader/README.md

 1. Both the HTML and the PDF side have css that is necessary to be included for the dependencies we use to render correctly.
 This is built automatically into `@nypl/web-reader/dist/esm/index.css` and `@nypl/web-reader/dist/cjs/index.css`.
 Depending which package you are using, you should include one of those files in your bundle.
 1. The HTML Reader can inject `<style>` tags (and other tags) into the reader iframe itself, called an "injectable".
 This is used to add styles to the html content of the publication.
 More on this is below.

-In order for the OpenDyslexic font to be displyed in the Settings panel as intended, you must include the `fonts/opendyslexic` folder and its contents in your entry directory (in a Next.js app, this would be in your `/public` folder).
-You can find this folder in `@nypl/web-reader/static`.
+In order for the Settings panel to be displayed as intended, the fonts Roboto, Georgia, Helvetica, and OpenDyslexic must be available to your application.
+Georgia is web safe, meaning it is installed by default on most devices, but the others are not.
+To include them, copy the `fonts` folder and its contents from `@nypl/web-reader/example/static` into your entry directory (in a Next.js app, this would be in your `/public` folder).

 ## Injectables